Search

 • Tank Material: Opt for glass or acrylic tanks, as they are durable and provide a clear view of your goldfish.

-• Filtration System: Choose a filtration system suitable for the tank size to maintain proper water quality.
+• Filtration System: Choose a filtration system suitable for the tank size for gold fish to maintain proper water quality.

 • Aeration: Goldfish require adequate oxygen levels in the tank.
 Consider adding an air pump or airstone.